cneben/react-maplibre-standalone/README.md

 ### Convert .osm to .pbf vector tiles:

-Our OSM pbf extract must be converted to vector tiles in a Maplibre compliant format.
-The `tilemaker` (https://github.com/systemed/tilemaker) tool is able to generate theses tiles using an input JSON configuration
+OSM pbf extract must be converted to vector tiles in a Maplibre compliant format: `tilemaker` (https://github.com/systemed/tilemaker) tool is able to generate theses tiles using a JSON input configuration

 From `data` directory, `tilemaker` could be installed with:
 ```